paugier/nbabel/py/vector_v2.md

 Numpy arrays can't contain Python objects continuously in memory.
-It's possible to define new structured data types in Numpy (<https://numpy.org/doc/stable/reference/arrays.dtypes.html>), but one can't use them in OOP (for example to associated methods to these dtypes).
+It's possible to define new structured data types in Numpy (<https://numpy.org/doc/stable/reference/arrays.dtypes.html>), but one can't use them for OOP (for example to associated methods with these dtypes).
 Moreover, these dtypes are mutable:

 ```python
 dt = np.dtype([("x", float), ("y", float)])